k4bii/prtf-proj/README.md

 # portfolio website

-this is a persoanl project i've worked on to display a portfolio.
+this is a personal project i've worked on to display a portfolio.

 the url is jakobimcfadden.com